-Some paint prep is easier than others.
+Paint prep is a necessary but sometimes tedious step.
+Some types of paint prep are easier than others.
 On a piece of furniture with only a few isolated peeling patches, you can simply scrape, sand, and prime before repainting.
 But if you’re tackling a project that has already been painted several times—and likely shows widespread chipping, cracking, or blistering—you’ll need to remove the existing finish entirely before pressing on with your project.

 You could do this manually with a hand sander and a whole lot of elbow grease (not an option with lead-based paint).
 Or you can use a paint stripper, which will take care of the task at hand in far less time and with far less effort on your part.

 Before you set out to purchase a paint stripper for your project, know that not all are suitable for all types of paint and surfaces, and some include harsh chemical ingredients that require you to take special safety precautions.
 Keep reading to learn about what paint strippers are made of and how to use them safely, as well as to see our top picks:

 - BEST OVERALL: Smart Strip Advanced Paint Remover

 - RUNNER UP: Sunnyside 65732A Multi-Strip ADVANCED Paint & Varnish

 - SAFETY PICK: Safe ‘n Easy Citrus Paint & Varnish Remover Gel

 - FASTEST WORKING: Sunnyside Corporation 65664 Hi-Speed Ready-Strip

 - BEST FOR WOOD: D Super Remover Paint Stripper